chennakranthikumar/frontend-nanodegree-feedreader-master/README.md

 6. Then write new suite for 'new feed selection', then you need to test the feed whether it is loaded or not by using the spec feed loaded.

+# AIM OF THE PROJECT:-

+to understand the jasmine testing language by implementing feed reader project.